-Instructor: Dr. Mike Janssen, Associate Professor of Mathematics

-Email: Mike.Janssen@dordt.edu; I will endeavor to reply to every email within

-one school day.

-Classroom: CL 2247

-Class time: 12:00-12:50 PM MWF

-Office: SB 1612

-Office Phone: (712) 722-6398

-Student Hours: By appointment.

-Required Resources: The Heart of Mathematics, 4th ed., by Burger and Starbird

-Access to a Rubik's cube

-Access to Explorations in Modern Mathematics

-Prerequisite: an ACT mathematics score of 22 or higher or satisfactory completion of one course from Mathematics 100, 108, 115.
+Instructor: Dr. Mike Janssen, Professor of Mathematics Email: Mike.Janssen@dordt.edu; I will endeavor to reply to every email within one school day.
+Classroom: CL 2246 Class time: 1:00-1:50 PM MWF Office: SB 1612 Office Phone: (712) 722-6398 Student Hours: By appointment: https://fantastical.app/mkjanssen/student-hours Required Resources: Mathematics for Human Flourishing by F.E.
+Su Access to a Rubik's cube Access to our online text, Explorations in Modern Mathematics Prerequisite: an ACT mathematics score of 22 or higher or satisfactory completion of one course from Mathematics 100, 108, 115.

-· · ·